Nike backs Naomi Osaka after she withdraws from French Open - KESQ

 “Our thoughts are with Naomi.
 We support her and recognize her courage in sharing her own mental health experience,” Nike said.

-Osaka’s decision to pull out of the competition came after the tournament, also called Roland Garros, fined her $15,000 for not speaking to the media after she won her first round match on Sunday.
+Osaka’s decision to pull out of the competition came after the tournament, also called Roland Garros, fined her $15,000 for not speaking to the media following her first round match on Sunday.

 Citing mental health reasons, the four-time major champion announced on Twitter last Wednesday that she would not participate in any news conferences at the tournament.
 Announcing her subsequent decision to withdraw, she revealed that she has “suffered long bouts of depression” since winning her first Grand Slam title in 2018.